Stakely/stakely-docs/docs/obol-portal/technical-architecture.md

 ## Contract Flow
-This diagram tries to provide an accurate representation of the reward and principal flows in the Obol Portal system.
+This diagram tries to provide an accurate representation of reward and principal flows in the Obol Portal system.
 ```mermaid
 flowchart TD
     Validators[Ethereum Validators]